zehreken/zehreken.github.io/source/posts/2026-04-14-shoot-first-drive-later.md

     <figcaption>Behold!
 The caviar laying armored vehicle, CLAV</figcaption>
 </figure>

 I decided to start simple.
 I just let the agent output a random vector for the direction of the projectile, the force factor was a predefined value on the game side.
 And I defined a reward based on how close the projectile landed to the target.
 It didn't work at all.
 As I found out later in the RL book, this kind of reward structure is almost impossible to learn for a PPO network.
-The projectile was in the air for several seconds and when it landed, the reward was already too disconnected to the action.
+The projectile was in the air for several seconds and when it landed, the reward was already too disconnected from the action.
 So it was just random noise for the agent.

 To fix this I simply calculated where the projectile might land given the velocity, mass and gravity and rewarded the agent immediately at the time of the shooting action.
 Since my calculation was simple and didn't take into account uneven terrain and height difference, I needed to level the terrain and also decided to train for shooting without movement.
-Somewhat a downgrade but it was necessary.
+Somewhat of a downgrade, but it was necessary.

 As I mentioned earlier, I added the turret at the back of the tank with a small offset from the center and started training from there.
 It was a debugging hell.
 TensorBoard always showed great convergence but whenever I tried inference, it was completely off.
 Instead of using the slightly offset turret position, the agent was using its own location for calculating trajectory.
 It found a good approximation which never hit the target but good enough to collect near miss rewards, that's why TensorBoard was looking good.
-I then calculated everything relative the turret position.
+I then calculated everything relative to the turret position.
 Things improved but it was still not great.
 I then realized that the plugin already did the conversion internally.
 I was doing double conversion when writing and reading the direction observation.

 <pre class="prettyprint linenums">